hashicorp/terraform-provider-aws/docs/contributing/running-and-writing-acceptance-tests.md

 Most resources that implement standard Create, Read, Update, and Delete functionality should follow the pattern below.
 Each test type has a section that describes them in more detail:

 - **basic**: This represents the bare minimum verification that the resource can be created, read, deleted, and optionally imported.
-- **disappears**: A test that verifies Terraform will offer to recreate a resource if it is deleted outside of Terraform (e.g. via the Console) instead of returning an error that it cannot be found.
+- **disappears**: A test that verifies Terraform will offer to recreate a resource if it is deleted outside of Terraform (e.g., via the Console) instead of returning an error that it cannot be found.
 - **Per Attribute**: A test that verifies the resource with a single additional argument can be created, read, optionally updated (or force resource recreation), deleted, and optionally imported.

 The leading sections below highlight additional recommended patterns.